semgrep/semgrep-docs/docs/kb/rules/understand-severities.md

   - Semgrep Registry
 ---

-# How does Semgrep assign severities to rules?
+# How does Semgrep assign severity levels to rules?

 ## Semgrep Code